Cluster algebras and binary subwords: Antichain trie

 \section{Antichain trie}

-Given a piecewise-linear poset P, we construct an antichain analog, called the \defn{antichain trie} of P, of the~\cite{LRS17} trie of subwords.
-The nodes of the antichain trie are in one-to-one correspondence with the antichains of P.
+Given a piecewise-linear poset $P$, we construct an antichain analog, called the \defn{antichain trie} of $P$, of the~\cite{LRS17} trie of subwords.
+The nodes of the antichain trie are in one-to-one correspondence with the antichains of $P$.

-\begin{definition}[Antichain trie] Let $P$ be a piecewise-linear poset with elements $P_1$, $P_2$, $\dots$, $P_d$, arranged from left to right in the Hasse diagram of $P$ as in Fig.~\ref{fig:hasse101110}.
+\begin{definition}[Antichain trie] Let $P$ be a piecewise-linear poset with elements $P_1$, $P_2$, $\dots$, $P_d$, arranged from left to right in the Hasse diagram of $P$ as in Fig.~\ref{fig:hasse101110left} (left).
 We construct the antichain trie of $P$ as follows.

 Let N+2 be the number of minimal/maximal elements of $P$.
 Reading in order from left to right on the Hasse diagram, denote the minimal and maximal elements $E_n, \, n=0, 1, 2, \dots, N, N+1$.

 Begin with a vertical linear tree $\Gamma_P$ with $d+1$ nodes labeled by $0, 1 ,\dots, d$.
 Let $\Gamma_P$ be rooted at $\epsilon = 0$ and let the node with label $i$ be the left child of the node labeled $i-1$ for all $i = 1, 2, \dots, d$.